Project Managers: Why Every Creative Agency Needs One

 Keeping it all organized

 Without our project manager I would not be able to tell you that we’ve worked on over 300 projects for more than 100 clients, or where to find a client contract, or where to put files on the media server.
 Creatives are great at what they do, but organizational skills aren’t always a strong suit.
 Some say creativity is born from the chaos around their workspace, and while others maintain a clean and organized workspace, business records and the like often fall prey to the cardboard boxes in the closet.
 Project managers can keep a creative agency on track by keeping client contracts up-to-date and setting up organization methods for the team; things like file cabinets, intuitive directory structures on the media server, and archives of completed projects.
-Overall, a project manager is a great resource for filling in the gaps left behind by the creative mind as it churns its way through daily challenge of creating the compelling.
+Overall, employing a project manager or utilizing task scheduling software is a great resource for filling in the gaps left behind by the creative mind as it churns its way through the daily challenge of creating.

 9 Responses to “Project Managers: Why Every Creative Agency Needs One”